 Initially, from a Viking fishing village to be one of the most sustainable cities globally, Copenhagen never fails to amaze its visitors.
-If you plan to stopover this Scandinavian city, it is essential to beware of some interesting and fascinating facts about the city to make the most out of your stopover.
+If you plan to stopover this Scandinavian city, it is essential to be aware of some interesting and fascinating facts about the city.
+If you need a guide to Copenhagen check out our 2 days in Copenhagen to make the most out it.

 About the city of Copenhagen